hcmlab/audioFX/README.md

 ```

-First, with import audio-fx.Fx you import the FX processor of the audio-fx library.
+First, with "from audioFX.Fx import Fx" you import the FX processor of the audio-fx library.
 Instantiate the FX processor with fx = Fx(sr), where sr is the samplerate of the audio you work with.

 You define an effect chain through a dictionary.
 In the example above, the audio is first fed through a tremolo module, and then through a flanger module.